SirPhemmiey/fct/IDEAS.md

 - Abstraction was heavily used.
 This is evident in a couple of places,

  - like how the `env.ts` file gets the enviroment variables and then makes it available for whichever service or components needs it.
- - like how the `CacheService` does not directly depend on any object or lower-level service(s)
+ - like how the `CacheService` does not directly depend on any object or lower-level service(s).
+And with this approach our service is not tightly coupled to use just one specific database or datasource.
+For instance, If one day we want to use MySQL or PosgresQL or just whatever DB, the `CacheService.ts` will not change a bit.
+We just need to create the object in `di-container`, inject it into the constructor and `CacheService` class will work just as normal.
+Here, we applied `Abstraction`, `Loose coupling`.

-- `src/services` contains the service(s) and also the DAOs (Data access objects) which helps abstracts the complexity of services directly making database calls but instead an indirection (`Dependency Inversion`)
+- `src/services` contains the service(s) and also the DAOs (Data access objects) which helps abstracts the complexity of services directly making database calls but instead an indirection (`Dependency Inversion`).

 - Separation of concerns and layering components: Service does not directly make database calls but instead should be moved to a controller.
 Services, Routes, Controllers, DAOs, Database Queries are all seperated as "components" and injected into which ever service needs it.